-To support learners' career preparations, careers personnel are available, and students can access online resources.
-Tutors will also offer subject specific careers advice through module sessions or individual tutorials.
-Careers fairs are arranged periodically to allow students to engage directly with employers from the industry sector.
+To support student career preparations, careers personnel are available, and students can use available on-line resources.
+Tutors will also offer subject-specific careers advice through module sessions or individual tutorials.
+Careers Fairs are arranged periodically to allow students to engage directly with employers from the industry sector.